 The Inner City & Youth Initiatives Committee (ICIYC Committee) is responsible for managing any projects that involve children, youth and has a focus on the inner city.
 The past projects of this committee include the Rotary Summer Literacy Project, Slapshot, RYLA, EarlyAct, Rotaract and our Books, Books, Books, A Book for every Child, Vision Cares and the Science Fair.
 In addition to these projects the ICYIC Committee is currently working on these initiatives:

-Ethical Dilemma Essay Contest: This project was offered by the Mountain Rotary Club n the past.
+Ethical Dilemma Essay Contest: This project was offered by the Mountain Rotary Club in the past and has migrated to Rotary Club of Hamilton.
 Students are offered an opportunity to write an essay based on three ethical dilemma options.
 The essays are judged and we provide the recipients with a cash prize

 Rotary Rocks – Little Rocks Curling: This is our District 7090 Matching Grant project this year.
 Each week students can walk to the Victoria Curling Club to learn the basic skills of Curling.
 Rotarian John Clinton works with volunteers to teach these children the basics including having an end of program party to celebrate their achievements.
 After our Rotary Rocks training, children can continue to participate in programming at the curling Club and get the equipment required through our matching grant.